 The historical financial information of Leo and Local Bounti were derived from the unaudited financial statements of Leo and Local Bounti as of and for the nine months ended September 30, 2021, and the audited financial statements of Local Bounti as of and for the year ended December 31, 2020, which are incorporated by reference.
-This information should be read together with Leo's and Local Bounti's audited financial statements and related notes, the sections titled "Leo's Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Local Bounti's Management's Discussion and Analysis of Financial Condition and Results of Operations," and other financial information included elsewhere in this prospectus.
+This information should be read together with Leo's and Local Bounti's audited financial statements and related notes, the sections titled "Leo's Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Local Bounti's Management's Discussion and Analysis of Financial Condition and heavily of the sections."